lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 what arguments can be put here to favour both sides.
 Colgate told not to rub abrasives on your teeth.
-Later they tried incorporating [activated charcoal](https://en.wikipedia.org/wiki/Activated_carbon) in their products in a form *they* find better.
+Later they tried incorporating [activated charcoal](https://en.wikipedia.org/wiki/Activated_carbon) in their products in a form *they* found better.
 On the other side, baba tells us about this hypocrisy that companies regularly employ to sell stuff.
 Obviously, both arguments are good and bad in different ways.

-Anyways, I see this promoting two things
+Anyways, I see this message promoting two things

 1. There is a reason higher than scientific method to decide against or in favor of a product.
 In this case, ethnocentrism, nationalism and other